 Frequently Asked Questions

-What is a letter of an alleged violation?
+What is an alleged violation letter?

 What if I cannot meet at the scheduled time of my administrative hearing?

-What will happen at my administrative hearing?
+What will happen at the hearing?

 What should I wear to my judicial hearing?